isomerpages/iras-taxacademy/_executive-tax-programmes/income-tax.md

 <a id="atp-ta-id"></a>
 ### **Executive Tax Programme Level III (Income Tax): Advanced Tax Programme**

 The Advanced Tax Programme (ATP) is the foremost training programme for tax professionals.
 It offers rigorous training on a wide range of core subjects covering: Tax Policy, Legal Framework, Singapore Individual and Corporate Income Tax, Tax Treaties, Transfer Pricing, International Tax Planning and Goods and Services Tax.
-There is also an elective component offering modules on Regional (China &amp; India) and US Tax, Tax Incentives, Tax Fraud and Investigation, and Stamp Duty.
+The elective component offers modules on Regional (China & India) and US Tax, Tax Incentives, Tax Fraud and Investigation, and Stamp Duty.

 **Intake 18, April 2022 to March 2023:**